Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Method

 \textbf{Figure~\ref{fig:framework}} shows the overview of our framework.
 We introduce a general post-training latent refinement framework that enhances latent reasoning models such as Coconut~\cite{hao2024training}.
 Our goal is to improve reasoning stability and accuracy by augmenting the latent reasoning process with lightweight, training-free components.

 In Coconut, reasoning is performed entirely in latent space without generating token-level intermediate steps, enabling compact and efficient inference.
-However, the model conducts latent updates in a fixed, feedforward manner, lacking the ability to revise its reasoning path or retain contextual memory across steps—limiting its adaptability when errors occur.
+However, the model conducts latent updates in a fixed, feedforward manner.
+This end-to-end process and training cannot revise its reasoning path or retain contextual memory across steps during inference time, which limits its adaptability when errors occur.
+Adding such a correction capability during training would require large amounts of data and extensive optimization, making it expensive and less practical.

-To address these problems, we propose a two-part refinement strategy applied after training:
+To address these problems, we propose a two-part refinement strategy applied in the post-training stage:

 \begin{itemize}[nosep] \item \textbf{Contrastive Reasoning Feedback Search:} This module compares reasoning outputs from a weak and a strong model to identify a contrastive improvement direction in latent space.
 This direction shows how the current reasoning should evolve toward stronger inference.